Boolean-like algebras of finite dimension

 \begin{definition} If $R$ is a semiring, a \emph{(left) }$R$\emph{-semimodule} (see \cite{Golan}) is a commutative monoid $(V,+,\mathbf{0})$ for which we have a function $R\times V\rightarrow V$, denoted by $(r,\mathbf{v})\mapsto r\mathbf{v}$ and called \emph{scalar multiplication}, which satisfies the following conditions, for all elements $r,s\in R$ and all elements $\mathbf{v},\mathbf{w}\in V$: \begin{description} \item[SM1] $(r\cdot s)\mathbf{v}=r(s\mathbf{v});$ \item[SM2] $r(\mathbf{v}+\mathbf{w})=r\mathbf{v}+r\mathbf{w}$ and $(r+s) \mathbf{v}=r\mathbf{v}+s\mathbf{v};$ \item[SM3] $0\mathbf{v}=\mathbf{0}$ and $1\mathbf{v}=\mathbf{v}.$ \end{description} \end{definition}

-An $R$-semimodule is called: (i) a \emph{module} if $R$ is a ring; (ii) a \emph{vector space} if $R$ is a field; (iii) a \emph{Boolean vector space} (see \cite{GL} for basic facts on Boolean vector spaces) if $R$ is a Boolean algebra.
+An $R$-semimodule is called: (i) a \emph{module} if $R$ is a ring; (ii) a \emph{vector space} if $R$ is a field; (iii) a \emph{Boolean vector space} if $R$ is a Boolean algebra (see \cite{GL} for basic facts on Boolean vector spaces).
 The elements of an $R$-semimodule are called \emph{vectors}.